Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pricing & Course Options

-Putting this in context, the live class is pricey at close to $1,600 (it costs more than Princeton Review), but the self-paced online course format is very reasonable in price.
+At about $1,800, the live class costs more than Princeton Review, but the self-paced online course format is very reasonable.
 I actually think the monthly subscription model offers a ton of value if you have the bandwidth to blast out your studying in just 60 to 90 days.
+It’s also worth noting that they include a score improvement guarantee, which takes a bit of pressure off if you’re doing a retake or aiming for a higher band.

 Alright, now that we have the basics out of the way, let’s get to our thoughts on this Target Test Prep GMAT prep course.